holochain/soa-toolbox/README.md

 Access it on [localhost](http://localhost) and the [SoA tree realtime board](https://realtimeboard.com/app/board/o9J_kyiXmFs=/)

-Make changes to the code and do live development work.
+Make changes to the code and live test your work in RTB.

+Code of relevance is all `public/main.js`.

 **When you're done**
-Switch `devMode` to `false`
 Commit and push to the server

 Switch the URL of the web plugin back to the production server HTML endpoint that it was before.